Credit cards you can get with a 600 credit score

 The Mission Lane Cash Back Visa® Credit Card is a great representation of the difference between a bad and a fair credit score, and what perks a card for each can get you.
 The Mission Lane Cash Back Visa is a step up from its sister card, the Mission Lane Visa® Credit Card, because it offers cash back.
 You still won’t have to pay an annual fee and there’s still no security deposit requirement.
 You’ll earn at least 1 percent unlimited cash back on your purchases, with the opportunity to earn up to 1.5 percent cash back depending on your individual program terms.

 One major drawback of the card is that your official rewards rate, which differs based on your assigned program terms after application, is unknown until you’re approved for the card.
-The starting credit limit is fairly low at $300, but you will have the chance to get this limit increased after making six on-time payments.
+The starting credit limit is fairly low at $300, but you will have the chance to get this limit increased after seven months of on-time payments.
 As per usual with cards for lower credit scores, the ongoing APR is high at 26.99 percent to 29.99 percent variable, so try not to carry a balance each month.

 Capital One Platinum Credit Card: Fair to good (580-740)